haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 | 8 | Wind power NIMBY (Not in my backyard) analysis | Public Paticipation GIS/SoftGIS, Directional Distribution |

 ### Evalution
-To complete this course the following criteria have to be met:
+To get the credits for this course, the following criteria have to be met:
- - [ ] Submitted map output(s) for each exercise
+ - [ ] Submitted original map output(s) for each exercise
- - [ ] Submitted map reflection for each exercise
+ - [ ] Submitted original map reflection for each exercise
+ - [ ] Completed the X Moodle exams

 ### Getting help
 - Step by step process